How To Brush Your Pet’s Teeth

 DAY 4:

-If all is going well, run your finger over the teeth for 30 seconds and then gently insert the toothbrush and again run over the teeth for 30 seconds.
+If all is going well, run your finger over the teeth for 30 seconds, gently insert the toothbrush, and run over the teeth again for 30 seconds.

 DAY 5: